CLEVELAND (AP) — The Browns found a franchise quarterback, just maybe not their own.

-With an eye on making another move at quarterback, Cleveland acquired veteran Brock Osweiler and a 2018 second-round pick on Thursday in a stunning trade with the Houston Texans, who were looking for a partner to help them get rid of the QB's $16 million guaranteed contract.
+Cleveland acquired Brock Oswelier and a 2018 second-round pick on Thursday in a stunning trade with the Houston Texans, who were looking for a partner to help them get rid of the QB's contract.

-However, the deal was made simply to give Cleveland more assets to perhaps trade for another QB such as New England backup Jimmy Garoppolo, and it allows the Texans to clear some salary-cap space to make a run at a starter.
+The deal will give the Browns more assets to perhaps trade for a future quarterback, and it allows the Texans to clear some salary-cap space to make a run at a starter.

-With nearly $102 million in salary-cap space to start the day, the Browns were in a position to take on Osweiler's contract and essentially paid $16 million for another high draft pick.
+With nearly $102 million in salary-cap space to start the day, the Browns were in a position to take on Osweiler's contract and get another high draft pick.

 Osweiler went 8-6 in 14 starts for Houston last season.
-The Texans are in the market to upgrade the position, and there's a strong chance they'll take a run at Tony Romo, expected to be traded or released by the Dallas Cowboys.
+The Texans are in the market to upgrade the position in free agency or through a trade, and there's a strong chance they'll take a run at Tony Romo, who is expected to be traded or released by the Dallas Cowboys.

 "We are committed to bringing a championship to the city of Houston," said Texans vice president of football operations Rick Smith.
 "We are exhaustive in our efforts and the resources provided by the McNair family allow us to operate that way.
 We continuously evaluate our decisions and processes to ensure the results match our goals and objectives.
 The decision to trade Brock was made because it was in the best interest of the team.